What to plant in February — the best flowers, fruit and vegetables to sow this month

 Wondering what to grow in February?
 Check out our expert planting guide...

 Can you smell that?
-The whiff of spring is in the air (it's so close!) and all we can think about is this: what to plant in February to ensure our gardens are filled with flowers, fruits, vegetables, and glorious greenery when the sun starts shining in earnest again.
+The whiff of spring is in the air (it's so close!) and all we can think about is what to plant in February to ensure our gardens are filled with flowers, fruits and vegetables when the sun starts shining again.

 Sowing seeds, planting bulbs, and looking forward to brighter days are easily some of our favourite jobs to do in the garden in February — although there's no denying that it's just as vital to prepare raised beds, get composting, and clean out that greenhouse, too.

 Once all of that garden admin is out of the way, though, it's time to get stuck into sowing season.
-So, what to grow in February?
+So, what to plant in February?

 What to plant in February

-Whether you want to grow your own fruit and vegetables, fill your garden borders with flowers, or start sussing out the best trees and hedging plants for your outdoor space, you'd best believe that February is the time to get to work.
+Whether you want to grow your own fruit and vegetables, fill your garden borders with flowers, or start sussing out the easiest fruit trees to grow for abundant harvests, you'd best believe that February is the time to get to work.

-'During a long winter, it can seem like spring is so far away but by February there is plenty to do in the garden, including sowing seeds and finishing planting bare root hedging and trees – very soon winter will be a distant memory,' promises Morris Hankinson, director of Hopes Grove Nurseries.
+'By February, there is plenty to do in the garden, including sowing seeds and finishing planting bare root hedging and trees — very soon, winter will be a distant memory,' promises Morris Hankinson, director of Hopes Grove Nurseries.

 Morris Hankinson is the founder and managing director of Hopes Grove Nurseries Ltd, the UK’s only specialist grower-retailer of hedging plants.
 He established the thriving business in 1992, shortly after graduating with a Commercial Horticulture Degree from Writtle College, Essex.